QANTAS PATHFINDERS REVUE

 ‘NORTHS Cammeray is to be congratulated for distributing its sponsorship across male and female sports by forming this partnership and supporting Australia’s premier female sport at a grassroots level.
 We couldn’t be more excited as the funds offered will allow us to develop player, coach and umpire programs for our entire association as well as provide a place to socialise off court’.
 Glenys Paranihi, President, Norther Suburbs Netball Association.

-ClubGRANTS (formerly known as CDSE) is designed to ensure that larger registered clubs in NSW contribute to the provision of front-line services to their local communities; and to ensure that the disadvantaged in the community are better positioned to benefit from the substantial contributions made by those clubs.
-ClubGRANTS also facilitates contributions by larger clubs towards infrastructure to support sporting, health and community activities.
+ClubGRANTS is designed to ensure that larger registered clubs in NSW contribute to the provision of front-line services to our local communities; and to ensure that the disadvantaged in the community are better positioned to benefit from the substantial contributions made by clubs.

 For more information contact: